 Distributions from a designated Roth account.
 If you received an early distribution from your designated Roth account, include on line 1 the amount of the distribution that you must include in your income.
-You will find this amount in box 2a of your 2015 Form 1099-R. You may also need to include a recapture amount on line 1 if you have ever made an in-plan Roth rollover (discussed later).
+You will find this amount in box 2a of your 2020 Form 1099-R. You may also need to include a recapture amount on line 1 if you have ever made an in-plan Roth rollover (discussed later).

-If you never made an in-plan TIP Roth rollover, you need to include on line 1 of this form only the amount from box 2a of your 2015 Form 1099-R reporting the early distribution.
+If you never made an in-plan Roth rollover, you need to include on line 1 of this form only the amount from box 2a of your 2020 Form 1099-R reporting the early distribution.

 Recapture amount subject to the additional tax on early distributions.
-If you have ever made an in-plan Roth rollover and you received an early distribution for 2015, the recapture amount to include on line 1 is a portion of the amounts you rolled over.
+If you have ever made an in-plan Roth rollover and you received an early distribution for 2020, the recapture amount to include on line 1 is a portion of the amounts you rolled over.

-The recapture amount that you must include on line 1 will not exceed the amount of your early distribution; and, for purposes of determining this recapture amount, you will allocate a rollover amount (or portion thereof) to an early distribution only once.
+The recapture amount that you must include on line 1 won't exceed the amount of your early distribution; and, for purposes of determining this recapture amount, you will allocate a rollover amount (or portion thereof) to an early distribution only once.

-For more information about the recapture amount for early distributions from a designated Roth account, including how to calculate it, see Tax on Early Distributions under Special Additional Taxes in Pub.
+For more information about the recapture amount for early distributions from a designated Roth account, including how to figure it, see Tax on Early Distributions under Special Additional Taxes in Pub.
 575.

 Distributions from Roth IRAs.
 If you received an early distribution from your Roth IRAs, include on line 1 the part of the distribution that you must include in your income.
-You will find this amount on line 25 of your 2015 Form 8606.
+You will find this amount on line 25c of your 2020 Form 8606.
 You will also need to include on line 1 the following amounts.

-- A qualified first-time homebuyer distribution from line 20 of your 2015 Form 8606.
-Also include this amount on line 2 and enter exception number 09. - Recapture amounts attributable to any conversions or rollovers to your Roth IRAs in 2011 through 2015.
+- A qualified first-time homebuyer distribution from line 20 of your 2020 Form 8606.
+Also include this amount on line 2 and enter exception number 09. - Recapture amounts attributable to any conversions or rollovers to your Roth IRAs in 2016 through 2020.
 See Recapture amount subject to the additional tax on early distributions next.

-If you did not have a qualified first-time homebuyer distribution in 2015, and you did not convert or roll over an amount to your Roth IRAs in 2011 through 2015, you only need to include the amount from line 25 of your 2015 Form 8606 on line 1 of this form.
+If you didn't have a qualified first-time homebuyer distribution in 2020, and you didn't convert or roll over an amount to your Roth IRAs in 2016 through 2020, you only need to include the amount from line 25c of your 2020 Form 8606 on line 1 of this form.

 Recapture amount subject to the additional tax on early distributions.

-If you converted or rolled over an amount to your Roth IRAs in 2011 through 2015 and you received an early distribution for 2015, the recapture amount you must include on line 1 is the amount, if any, of the early distribution allocated to the taxable portion of your 2011 through 2015 conversions or rollovers.
+If you converted or rolled over an amount to your Roth IRAs in 2016 through 2020 and you received an early distribution for 2020, the recapture amount you must include on line 1 is the amount, if any, of the early distribution allocated to the taxable portion of your 2016 through 2020 conversions or rollovers.

 Generally, an early distribution is allocated to your Roth IRA contributions first, then to your conversions and rollovers on a first-in, first-out basis.
-For each conversion or rollover, you must first allocate the early distribution to the portion that was subject to tax in the year of the conversion or rollover, and then to the portion that was not subject to tax.
+For each conversion or rollover, you must first allocate the early distribution to the portion that was subject to tax in the year of the conversion or rollover, and then to the portion that wasn't subject to tax.
 The recapture amount is the sum of the early distribution amounts that you allocate to these taxable portions of your conversions or rollovers.

-The recapture amount that you must include on line 1 will not exceed the amount of your early distribution; and, for purposes of determining this recapture amount, you will allocate a contribution, conversion, or rollover amount (or portion thereof) to an early distribution only once.
+The recapture amount that you must include on line 1 won't exceed the amount of your early distribution; and, for purposes of determining this recapture amount, you will allocate a contribution, conversion, or rollover amount (or portion thereof) to an early distribution only once.